Wheel Throwing with one hand only, is it possible?

 One major issue with pottery painting studios is the poor quality of the pottery itself.
 If they say you can’t microwave, dishwasher, subject the pots to changes in temperature, or submerge the pots in water, that’s a huge red flag.
 How are you supposed to put boiling water in your tea mug?
 Will it crack from thermal shock?
 How are you supposed to wash stained ceramics if you can’t soak them or put them in the dishwasher?
 Proper pottery is durable.

-At our Manchester pottery studio, the pots you make are functional and strong.
+At our Manchester clay studio, the pots you make are functional and strong.
 You can:

 Once fired and glazed, your mug will be functional, food-safe, and importantly thermal shock resistant—perfect for your morning brew or evening tea.